-- Curb Parent.
-Responsible for getting children out of cars in the curb cut and bringing them into the classroom.
-Also assists with taking children to the cars at the end of the day.
+- Responsible for getting children out of cars at the curbside cutout and bringing them into the classroom.
+Also helps supervise outdoor play.

-- Art Parent.
-Supervises art project for the day.
+- Supervises art project for the day and light clean up.

-- Snack Parent.
-Provides the snack and supervises the basement during free play.
-We are a nut free facility.
+- Provides the snack and supervises the basement during free play.

 In addition to classroom assists, each family is responsible for:

 - one school job